 Prepare for Departure

-As mentioned above, non-narrated buses are green.
+As mentioned above, transit buses are painted green, to help you identify them from far away.
 Narrated tour buses are tan-colored, and will not stop to pick up hikers.
 Tickets are priced based on destination.
 There are over twenty non-narrated buses each day in mid-summer, all of which go to a pre-specified place on the road, where they turn around and travel back to the entrance of the park.

 There are four such destinations from which to choose: Toklat River, Eielson Visitor Center, Wonder Lake and Kantishna.
 These stops are explained in more detail lower on this page.